the-events-calendar/event-tickets/readme.txt

 = [TBD] TBD =

 * Fix - Fixed ticket total formatting when using custom thousands and decimal separators.
 [ET-1197]
+* Enhancement - When editing an RSVP or ticket in the block editor, allow title to wrap to multiple lines.
+[ET-1089]

 = [5.1.9] 2021-08-31 =